trntv/apis-list/apis/bing-search-api/bing-search-api.md

 # Bing Search API
 Add intelligent search to your app, combing hundreds of billions of webpages, images, videos, and news to provide relevant results with no ad requirements.
-The results can be automatically customized to your users&#x27; locations or markets, increasing relevancy by staying local.
+The results can be automatically customized to your users' locations or markets, increasing relevancy by staying local.
 415 Unsupported Media Type nginx

 ##  🔗 Links
 **Docs / Website**: http://datamarket.azure.com/dataset/bing/search